 - Rectifying muscle weakness with progressive strengthening exercises

 ITBS is a debilitating overuse injury for runners.
-With a thorough assessment and effective treatment it can be swiftly overcome.
-If you are struggling with ITBS, then call your local LifeCare practice or click below to book online with one of our physiotherapists today and we will strive to get you running away from your runners knee!
+With a thorough assessment and effective treatment it can swiftly be overcome.
+If you are struggling with ITBS, then book in with one of our physiotherapists today and we will strive to get you running away from your runners knee!